rhel-labs/learn-katacoda/pcp-flamegraphs/step2.md

 Select the *Flame* terminal to run commands in this step.

 ## Load sample data into the database
-Before we proceed, let's load sample data into the database.
+Before we proceed, let's load sample data into MySQL.

-The pre-existing `sample-test.sql` script creates two tables and loads them with data - t1 with 50,000 rows, and t2 with 10,000 rows respectively
+The pre-existing `sample-test.sql` script creates a database called `sampleDB` with two tables, and loads random numeric them into data - table t1 with 50,000 rows, and table t2 with 10,000 rows

 `mysql < sample-test.sql`{{execute T2}}